- Master's Admission Information

 - Master of Laws in Environmental and Natural Resources Law and Policy (LLM)

 Open to applicants who have completed a JD or foreign equivalent law degree.
-The LLM program develops your expertise for specialization in a global environmental or natural resources law career.
+The LLM program develops your expertise for specialization in a global environmental and/or natural resources law career.
 24 credits

 - Master of Legal Studies with an Environmental and Natural Resources Law & Policy Major (formerly Master of Resources Law Studies, MRLS)

-Open to applicants with an undergraduate or graduate degree.
-For professionals who want to broaden their understanding of environmental and natural resources law.
+Open to applicants with an undergraduate or graduate degree (non-law).
+For professionals who want to broaden their understanding of environmental and natural resources law and policy.
 24 credits

 - Certificate of Studies (CS) in Natural Resources Law and Policy

-A non-degree program for professionals who wish to obtain specialization skills in natural resources law but are unable to devote a full year to masters degree study.
-Open to applicants with a JD or foreign equivalent, or a natural resources related degree.
+Academic Certificate program for professionals who wish to obtain specialization skills in natural resources law but are unable to devote a full year to masters degree study.
+Open to applicants with a JD or foreign equivalent, or a natural resources related undergraduate/graduate degree.
 16 credits

 - Certificates in Selected Environmental and Natural Resources Courses

-A non-degree program open to professionals, lawyers or non-lawyers, who wish to select courses relating to specific disciplines in natural resources law.
+A non-degree program open to professionals, lawyers or non-lawyers, who wish to select courses relating to specific disciplines in environmental and natural resources law.
+Must enroll at least in 5 courses.
+Please contact Graduate Legal Studies for more details.